clear-code/typical-reply/README.md

 pref("extensions.typical-reply@clear-code.com.reply.awesome.bodyImage",     "data:image/png,...(awesome.png)...");
 ```

-The you have to add the internal name of the type you defined, like:
+Then you have to add the internal name of the type you defined for legacy versions, like:

 ```javascript
 pref("extensions.typical-reply@clear-code.com.buttons", "accept,reject,like,awesome");